abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2d-state/lesson/readme.md

 ## Setting state

 In components we use the `setState()` method that is available to us from state variable declaration.
-The `setState()` method accepts any value to reassign to it's corresponding state variable.
+The `setState()` method accepts any value to set its corresponding state variable to.

 ```jsx
 function Counter() {